-It can be a “general health” questionnaire to check on your, eh general health, or the insurer can specifically tailor it for a known health issue.
+It can be a “general health” questionnaire to check on your, eh general health, or the insurer can specifically tailor it for a known health issue (diabetes, for example).

 Your insurer has requested a life insurance medical report to learn more about your health.

-The most common reason for a PMAR is to check the history of your medical condition
+The reason for a PMAR is to check the history of a medical condition

-In the past the insurer requested a PMA for up to date readings such as blood pressure and cholesterol.
+In the past, the insurers requested a PMA for up-to-date readings such as blood pressure and cholesterol.

-Nowadays, they request you attend a nurse medical/screening where a trained nurse from the insurer visits you at a time and place of your choosing and takes your readings and measurements.
+Nowadays, they request you attend a nurse medical/screening where a trained nurse from the insurer visits you at a time and place of your choosing and takes readings and measurements.

-Not necessarily, the insurer might just need the GP to back up what you have told them in your application.
+Not necessarily.
+The insurer might need the GP to back up what you have told them in your application.
 If it all checks out and your condition isn’t serious, you’ll get the standard price.

-Some GPs are brilliant (hello and thank you if you are reading ??) and will complete the report and send it back within a few days, others can take weeks, months or in some cases will never return them.
+Some GPs are brilliant (hello and thank you if you are reading ??) and will complete the report and send it back within a few days, others can take weeks, some months or, in some cases, never complete it.

-You should get onto your GP as soon as your broker tells you the insurer has requested the PMA so you can be sure:
+Get onto your GP as soon as your broker tells you the insurer has requested the PMA so you can be sure:

-Many life insurance medical reports simply vanish into thin air once they leave the insurer’s mailroom.
+Many life insurance medical reports vanish into thin air once they leave the insurer’s mailroom.

-The questions relate to your specific condition so it shouldn’t take too long for your GP to complete it unless your health issue is quite complex.
+The questions relate to your specific condition, so it shouldn’t take too long for your GP to complete it unless your health issue is quite complex.

 Underwriting will review it and hopefully offer you cover.